Animal technicians look after the animals used in medical or veterinary research. They may also help scientists with experimental work.

 You can apply direct from school.
 Most employers prefer you to have 5 subjects at National 5 (normally including English, Maths and a science subject) or Highers including a science subject.

-You could take a National Certificate (NC) in Animal Care.
+You could take an NC in Animal Care (SCQF Level 5).
 For entry you might need up to 4 subjects at National 4 or 5, depending on the college.

-You could take a Higher National Certificate (HNC) or Higher National Diploma (HND) in Animal Care.
+You could take an HNC (SCQF Level 7) or HND (SCQF Level 8) in Animal Care.
 For entry you need 1-2 Highers.

 It is preferable to have experience of working with animals, either as pets or through dog-walking or kennel work.